 As media outlets began increasing our awareness of escalating international conflicts, accounts of the challenges and hardships faced by refugees struck a deep nerve, and cause me to consider what I could do to serve and stand in solidarity with people experiencing this kind of suffering.
 After watching a broadcast at a conference in April 2016, I felt inspired to create a refugee choir.
-This was a daunting idea, as I did not know any refugees and had no idea how to connect with refugee communities.
+This was a daunting idea, as I did not know any refugees at that time and had no idea how to connect with refugee communities.

 The first step was contacting Tacoma Community House, a 108-year-old organization that is consistently at the forefront of serving refugees, immigrants and longtime residents.
 We agreed to partner on a pilot project concert for Welcoming Week in September 2016.
 Welcoming Week is a series of events designed to promote inclusivity and celebrate the invaluable contributions made by immigrants and refugees.
 We rehearsed for five weeks and performed a three-song set at two events, including a Citizenship Day ceremony at which nearly a hundred new American citizens were sworn in.
 The initial pilot project was well received and taught us a lot about the logistical needs of launching a full program in January 2017.

 We held our first rehearsal as the Tacoma Refugee Choir on January 17, 2017 at Tacoma Community College, with 22 people in attendance.
 The energy in the room was electric and full of hope.
 The repertoire included “This Little Light of Mine,” “This is My Wish,” “Shine Your Way” and “When You Believe,” and each piece focused on the central theme of shining our light and maintaining hope.